After raid, Libyan PM says Libyans should be tried at home

 | RABAT/TRIPOLI

-RABAT/TRIPOLI Libyan Prime Minister Ali Zeidan, commenting on the U.S. capture of a Libyan al Qaeda suspect in Tripoli, said on Tuesday that Libyans accused of crimes should be tried at home, but that the raid would not harm ties with Washington.
+RABAT/TRIPOLI Libyan Prime Minister Ali Zeidan, commenting on the U.S. capture of a wanted Libyan al Qaeda man in Tripoli, said on Tuesday that Libyan suspects should be tried at home, but that the raid would not hurt ties with Washington.

-His remarks reflected a desire to preserve relations with a major foreign ally without provoking a backlash from Islamist militants who control swathes of Libya, an OPEC oil producer.
+His remarks reflected Libya's struggle to balance relations with a major foreign ally while avoiding a backlash from Islamist militants who have taken over swathes of the country.

 Militant groups angered by Saturday's raid have taken to social networking sites to call for revenge attacks on strategic targets including gas export pipelines, planes and ships, as well as for the kidnappings of Americans in the capital.